Manage Your Domains

 Was this helpful?

-To provide additional details about yourself as the owner of a specific .sol domain, visit your domains' page on v2.sns.id, select the domain you want to edit and click the Set Up Profile button.
+To provide additional details about yourself as the owner of a specific .sol domain, visit your domains' page on , select the domain you want to edit and click the Set Up Profile button.

 You will be prompted to fill in information such as your avatar URL, website, social media handles and more.
 These fields allow other users to connect with you more easily.